ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/routes.rst

 ..
 Overview

-The Template Route Manager provides an overview of all your templates and allows you to edit and manage your Template Routes.
+The Template Route Manager shows all templates that are assigned a template route and allows you to add, edit and manage your Template Routes.

 Routes are listed in the order that the Template Router will match your templates.